dougsyer/Zenoss-Examples-and-Tools/README.md

         exports to screen but uses unix time stamps instead of iso time format(more precision)
     6.  evexporter --archive --csv --first_time 2014-04-15:12:00:00
         export events from archive where first seen is from date/time specified to now

+checkEventMisconfig.py

+    Checks some things that **could indicate issues with your transforms/mappings.
+For sure not everyting printed is an issue but when you have alot of transforms mappings I find it useful to periodically check this.